By Shelly Denning

 Mixed Media (steel, plastic, latex, oil paint, rubber cement, thread, glue)

 As a nation and as a world, we have made many strides toward equality, but we still have a long road ahead of us.
 The road may be shaky and perhaps a little uncertain, but we must trudge ahead if we ever hope to achieve true liberty and a sense of community.
 This instability is

-demonstrated through the zig-zagging lines of the sculpture’s support and the general wobble of
+demonstrated through the zig-zagging lines of the sculpture’s support and the general wobble of the piece.

-to continue looking at others in such a manner, hence the spikes sticking out from the sides of the structure.
+Patches of mock human flesh have been labeled with markers that may be used to identify people by their appearance or background.
+It is these labels that hold us back.
+It is dangerous to continue looking at others in such a manner, hence the spikes sticking out from the sides of the structure.